openhab/openhab-python/MIGRATION.md

 logging.info("Testmessage")
 ```

-for more details can be found in [logging readme](https://github.com/HolgerHees/openhab-python?tab=readme-ov-file#logging)
+more details can be found in the [logging readme](https://github.com/HolgerHees/openhab-python?tab=readme-ov-file#logging)

 ### Rules